barrage/ragu-chat-api/README.md

 Kappi plugins are implementations of arbitrary features that are designed to run in the server runtime.
 They can range from small applets to full blown applications.

+## Core concepts

+### Providers

+Providers allow us to define business logic without worrying about their implementation details.
+The idea behind this is to make switching providers very flexible when creating agents.

+A *large language model* (LLM) is a neural net designed to generate text.

+An *inference provider* is a service used for LLM inference.

+An *embedding model* is a neural net designed to transform text into arrays of floating point numbers or ***vectors***, also known as ***embeddings***.

+An *embedding provider* is a service that provides access to *embedding models*.

+A *vector collection* stores these vectors and associates the original content they represent with them.
+Every vector collection can only hold vectors of the same size, which is determined upon its creation.

+A *vector provider* is a services that provides access to *vector collections* in a *vector database*.

+A *blob storage* is a service that provides access to binary large objects (BLOBs).
+Currently, only image storage is supported and only one image storage can be used per Kappi instance.

 ## Workflows

 *Workflows* are the main form of interaction between a *user* and an *agent*.
 They are introduced to Kappi via plugins.